 This topic describes how to install the ack-kubernetes-elastic-workload add-on in a Container Service for Kubernetes cluster and run elastic workloads.

-- A Container Service for Kubernetes cluster is created.
-For more information, see Create a Kubernetes cluster.
+A Container Service for Kubernetes cluster is created.
+For more information, see Create a managed Kubernetes cluster.

 Install the ack-kubernetes-elastic-workload add-on